mupioneersymposium/mupioneersymposium.github.io/speakers.md

 <img src="/img/jb2.JPG" alt="Dr. Diane Janick-Buckner" width="200px" style="float: left" />

 Dr. Janick-Buckner is a professor of biological sciences at Truman State University.
-Her lab focuses on training undergraduate students to be independent researchers through course and lab work.
-Her research focuses on cellular and molecular analysis in maize.
+Her research focuses on cellular and molecular analysis in maize and most importantly, training undergraduate students to be independent researchers through course and lab work.

 <hr style="clear: both;" />